 Alex divides his practice between transactions, counseling, and litigation.
-From 2012-2015, Alex served as antitrust and competition advisor to FTC Commissioner Maureen Ohlhausen, counseling her on the agency's numerous investigations, enforcement actions, and policies.
+From 2012-2015, Alex served as advisor to FTC Commissioner (and current Acting Chair) Maureen Ohlhausen, counseling her on the agency's numerous investigations, enforcement actions, and policies.
 He also engaged with enforcers outside the United States on key policy issues, including the proper role of antitrust analysis in intellectual property disputes.
 Earlier, from 2010-2012, Alex was a trial attorney at the DOJ Antitrust Division focused on technology and finance.

 In addition to his government work, Alex has more than a decade of experience in private practice.
 He has defended the transactions of domestic and international technology, media, and energy clients before antitrust agencies and represented class action defendants in federal and state court litigation around the United States.
 Before law school, Alex co-founded and sold an online technology company.

-SELECTED EXPERIENCE (includes representations prior to joining the firm)
+ADDITIONAL SELECTED EXPERIENCE (includes representations prior to joining Orrick)

 Technology and Media

 - Planet Labs.
-Represented earth-imaging satellite company in its acquisition of Google's Terra Bella Technologies business.
+Represented earth-imaging satellite company in its acquisition of Google's Terra Bella Technologies business (2017).

 - Apigee.
-Represented cloud computing company Apigee in its $625 million sale to Google.
+Represented cloud computing company Apigee in its $625 million sale to Google (2016).

 - VTech.
-Represented VTech in the FTC investigation of its acquisition of Leapfrog.
+Represented VTech in the FTC investigation of its acquisition of Leapfrog (2016).

 - AVG Technologies.
-Represented AVG in its $1.3 billion sale to Avast Software, maker of antivirus and security software.
+Represented AVG in its $1.3 billion sale to Avast Software, maker of antivirus and security software (2016).

 - Photomask Manufacturer.
 Represented semiconductor photomask manufacturer in the DOJ review of its acquisition by another manufacturer.